You are a biologic carcinogen.

 You left splinters under my skin.
 They don’t hurt most of the time, but when I run my fingers over their grooves they still send electric shocks through my ribcage.

 You buried roots in my coronary vessels.
-I get angina at the mention of your name or the thought of you and it drops a weight on my chest and it feels like I can’t breathe.
+I get chest pain at the thought of you and it drops a weight on my chest and it feels like I can’t breathe.

 You spread hematogenously.
 I can feel your metastases weighing down my bones and crowding out the marrow cavities.
 They ache a lot at night.

 You left a scar.
 It’s small, barely noticeable by anyone.
 Like a plump nodule hiding behind a clavicle, quietly heralding systemic disease.